Last Updated on December 14, 2023

 The hotel offers a wakeup service in the event the aurora appears.
 Alas, the night did not oblige.

-In the darkness of a rainy, windswept morning, we headed for the front desk expecting to hear our ice cave trip had been canceled.
+In the darkness of a rainy, windswept morning, we headed for the front desk expecting to hear our ice caves trip to Iceland had been canceled.
 Instead, there stood Bessi Theodórsson of Katlatrack Tours insisting that we make the attempt.

 So off we went to the town of Vik, where he exchanged his van for a “super jeep” that looked like it could make it through a war zone.
-After an hour along a highway east toward the Mýrdalsjökull Glacier, Bessi left the main road and headed across an expansive flatland, covered in snow and slush.
+After an hour along a highway east toward the Mýrdalsjökull Glacier, Bessi left the main road and headed across an expansive flatland, covered in snow and slush, in the direction of the ice cave we were in search of in Iceland.

-You don’t come this far and turn back.
-Wet we got: slushy, ice-cold water, up to the knees, into my boots, soaking three layers of clothing.
-Twice Bessi carried Candy on his back across deeper streams.
+without a doubt, you don’t come this far and turn back.
+Wet we also got: slushy, ice-cold water, up to the knees, into my boots, soaking three layers of clothing.
+Surprisingly, twice Bessi carried Candy on his back across deeper streams.
 At the cave entrance, he said there was solid ground inside.
 He carried Candy through mid-thigh water.
 I followed cautiously.
 This better be worth it, I thought.

 As for the walk back: been there, knew I could do this.
 The ride to the highway was easy along the path we’d plowed on the way in.